Skip to content

 st-wslda-3d

-3D version of the code diagonalizes matrix of size:
+3D version of the code diagonalizes a matrix of size:

 MATRIX_DIM = NX*NY*NZ*2.

-Memory needed store this matrix in memory is
+The memory needed to store this matrix in memory is

 MATRIX_SIZE = MATRIX_DIM*MATRIX_DIM*ELEMENT_SIZE.

-To execute diagonalization routine st-wslda-3d code needs at most:
+To execute the diagonalization routine st-wslda-3d code needs:

-Factor 4 accounts for storage for matrix, storage for eigen-vectors, working space which depends on selected diagonalization engine and execution parameters.
+Factor k is in [3,10] and accounts for storage for matrix, storage for eigen-vectors, working space, which depends on the selected diagonalization engine, and execution parameters.

 st-wslda-2d

-In (quasi) 2D formulation of the problem diagonalization of full hamiltonian matrix factorizes into a series of max(NZ/2,1) diagonalizations of matrices of size (NZ/2 arises from fact that there is the degeneracy of states with respect to sign of k_z wave-vectors):
+In (quasi) 2D formulation of the problem, diagonalization of the full Hamiltonian matrix factorizes into a series of max(NZ/2,1) diagonalizations of matrices of size (NZ/2 arises from the fact that there is the degeneracy of states with respect to the sign of k_z wave-vectors):

 MATRIX_DIM = NX*NY*2